Acceptance and Commitment Therapy for Eating Disorders

 ACT and Eating Disorder Recovery

-Acceptance commitment therapy has not only been shown to help treat eating disorders, but help patients sustain their recovery efforts.
-[1]
+Acceptance commitment therapy has not only been shown to help treat eating disorders but also help patients sustain their recovery efforts.1

 This may be thanks, in part, to the final principle of committed action, which arms patients with strategies for preserving their new perspective and adjusting in a healthy way to any changes down the road.

-It’s also possible for individuals to incorporate the principles of ACT in their daily lives, in order to help them continue to cope with disordered thoughts and behaviors, and continue to work on improving their overall well-being.
+Individuals can also incorporate the principles of ACT into their daily lives to help them cope with disordered thoughts and behaviors and improve their overall well-being.

-Mindfulness, meditation, or breathing techniques are strategies many ACT patients find helpful long after their course of therapy ends.
-And the prioritization of interests that align with one’s values can help keep someone’s focus trained on positive change.
+Many ACT patients find mindfulness, meditation, or breathing techniques helpful long after their therapy sessions end.
+Prioritizing interests that align with one’s values can help keep one’s focus on positive change.

-- Juarascio A, Shaw J, Forman E, Timko CA, Herbert J, Butryn M, Bunnell D, Matteucci A, & Lowe M. (2013).
+1. Juarascio A, Shaw J, Forman E, Timko CA, Herbert J, Butryn M, Bunnell D, Matteucci A, & Lowe M. (2013).
 Acceptance and commitment therapy as a novel treatment for eating disorders: an initial test of efficacy and mediation.
-Behavior modification; 37(4):459–489.
+Behavior Modification; 37(4):459–489.

-- Fang S, Ding D, Ji P, Huang M, & Hu K. (2022).
+4. Fang S, Ding D, Ji P, Huang M, & Hu K. (2022).
 Cognitive Defusion and Psychological Flexibility Predict Negative Body Image in the Chinese College Students: Evidence from Acceptance and Commitment Therapy.
-International journal of environmental research and public health; 19(24):16519.
+International Journal of Environmental Research and Public Health; 19(24):16519.